 You have finally made the switch from your Mac to the wonderful world of Windows!
 Your shiny new laptop is ready, Windows 10 customized, and your favorite software installed.

-This is when it hits you: Where is FaceTime?
+This is when it hits you: Where is the FaceTime app?

 Apple really got something going with its video telephony platform.
-FaceTime is one of the most used features on the Apple ecosystem, with millions of people using the service on their iPhones, iPads and Macs to make video calls.
+FaceTime app is one of the most used features on the Apple ecosystem, with millions of people using the service on their iPhones, iPads, and Macs to make video calls.

 It is here you wonder.
 Can you get FaceTime for Windows?
 Is there a way to make FaceTime calls from Windows?
 Maybe even using a workaround?
 An emulator perhaps?
 Anything that lets you stay in touch with your friends, family and loved ones.

 Time to find out.

 Short answer?
 No. You cannot use facetime on Windows pc using Bluestack.